SLURP! Spectroscopy of Liquids Using Robot Pre-Touch Sensing: RELATED WORK

 \subsection{Robot Liquid Perception}

 Liquid identification remains an open and challenging problem in robotics.
-Prior work has demonstrated good results in identifying containers by their shape as a proxy to identifying the internal substance \cite{scavino2009application,sakr2016comparing}.
+Prior work has demonstrated good results in identifying containers by their shape as a proxy to identifying the internal substance \cite{scavino2009application,sakr2016comparing}. \cite{do2016probabilistic} used an RGB-D camera to segment liquid level and measured refraction to predict fill contents.
 Others have presented methods of identifying liquid or granular media in containers by measuring the response of the contents when the container is perturbed by an applied force \cite{matl2019haptic, huang2022understanding, saal2010active, guler2014s}.
 The utility of these tactile estimation methods, however, is dependent on the substrates having distinct viscosity (e.g. water vs. yogurt) and classification results for substances with similar viscosity remains unknown.

 The other core research thrust in liquid perception is the modeling of poured liquids.
 Segmenting semi-transparent liquid flows \cite{yamaguchi2016stereo,narasimhan2022self} has been studied to enable better control over liquids streams between containers.
 However, this scenario presupposes that the liquid is in an open container, and that pouring the liquid from one container to another is desired and will not create an undue mess.